 By commissioning an alphabet that everyone could use, it would mean the lower classes, who weren’t able to learn Chinese characters, could now use this alphabet to write down and communicate their own thoughts and opinions.
-This did cause some upset in the elite noble classes, who thought that Hangul was ‘vulgar’ and came up with derogatory names for the Hangul system.
-As you can imagine, being literate was some what of a sign of social status, and the Hangul system was perceived to be a threat to their status as now any commoner was able to read and write.
-However, Hangul won out in the end and is now more popular than ever!
+This did cause some upset in the elite noble classes, who thought that Hangeul was ‘vulgar’ and came up with derogatory names for the Hangeul system.
+As you can imagine, being literate was some what of a sign of social status, and the Hangeul system was perceived to be a threat to their status as now any commoner was able to read and write.
+However, Hangeul won out in the end and is now more popular than ever!

-Learning Hangul is fun, interesting and (relatively) easy.
+Learning Hangeul is fun, interesting and (relatively) easy.
 We can guarantee this as Korean language students ourselves!
-If you’re thinking ‘I can just read the romanisations, there’s no need to learn Hangul’, please do consider giving Hangul a chance.
+If you’re thinking ‘I can just read the romanisations, there’s no need to learn Hangeul’, please do consider giving Hangeul a chance.
 Reading romanisations of Korean words can be ridiculously confusing.
 Some short words can turn out to be crazily long and complicated when romanised because of double letters and letter grouping, and very often romanisations aren’t accurate.
-It’s much, much easier to read Hangul than romanisations.
+It’s much, much easier to read Hangeul than romanisations.
 In addition, it’s always more useful to read a language in its own alphabet, and it will give you a more in-depth understanding of the language!